caffeinated-pixels/todolist-react/README.md

 - multiple list support
 - ability to reorder items?

-## Checking bug
+## FontAwesomeIcon click handler

-After a checked item dissappears, the next item in the list becomes checked!!!
+Seems that you can't pass an event into a click handler for a <FontAwesomeIcon /> component, even if you place the click handler in a wrapper.